pzzd/thinking-about-deep-learning/04-bayes-loop.md

  5 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 0.6 / 0.8 = 0.375
 ```

 On #4, I flip tails.
-Because the result is tails, we use P(T|F), which is is 0.5 (we have half a chance of tails with a fair coin).
-The prior comes from our previous posterior: 0.24.
-The evidence comes from our first set of flips: we found we got 1 tails out of 5, so P(T) is 0.2.
+Because the result is tails, we use P(T|F) = 0.5 (we have half a chance of tails with a fair coin).
+The Prior comes from our previous Posterior of 0.24.
+The Evidence comes from our first set of flips: we found we got 1 tails out of 5, so P(T) is 0.2.
 Tails pushes up the probability that we have a fair coin after all.

+## Looping through the example in Chapter 4

 Can I recreate the chart in 4-23 with this method?